touchlab/KaMPKit/README.md

 ## More To Come!

 KaMP Kit is just the beginning.
 Our hope is that after KaMP Kit you’ll have a better sense of what a possible KMP implementation might look like.

-Register for our upcoming webinar, [“Next Steps with Kotlin Multiplatform”](https://go.touchlab.co/KaMP-Kit-GitHub-Webinar-Registration) and learn how other orgs are implementing KMP.
-You’ll also have the chance to ask questions and troubleshoot with us!

 ---